-The ASA is proud to announce a new prize, Causality in Statistics Education, aimed at encouraging the teaching of basic causal inference in introductory statistics courses.
+The ASA is proud to call for nominations of the prize, Causality in Statistics Education, aimed at encouraging the teaching of basic causal inference in introductory statistics courses.

-The prize carries a monetary award of $5,000 per year.
-Donated by Judea Pearl and now sponsored by Microsoft Research and Google, the prize is motivated by the growing importance of introducing core elements of causal inference into undergraduate and lower-division graduate classes in statistics.
-For additional information about the motivation for the award, see the Amstat News article at magazine.amstat.org/blog/2012/11/01/pearl/ and http://magazine.amstat.org/blog/2013/08/01/causality-in-stat-edu/.
+The prize carries a monetary award of $10,000.
+Originally donated by Judea Pearl and now sponsored by Microsoft Research and Google, the prize is motivated by the growing importance of introducing core elements of causal inference into undergraduate and lower-division graduate classes in statistics.
+For additional information about the award, see the Amstat News articles at magazine.amstat.org/blog/2012/11/01/pearl/ and http://magazine.amstat.org/blog/2013/08/01/causality-in-stat-edu/.

-The prize will be given by the ASA in 2013, 2014, and 2015 to a person or team that does the most to enhance the teaching and learning of causal inference in statistics.
-Winners will be announced on or about May 31 each year and presented with the prize at a major ASA conference.
+The prize will be given by the ASA to a person or team that does the most to enhance the teaching and learning of causal inference in statistics.
+Winners will be announced on or about May 1 each year and presented with the prize at the Joint Statistical Meetings.